tuanna199/PGC/README.md

 ### create environment based on config file

-Create the environment using the config file:
+Create the environment and install the packages using the config file:
 ```
 conda env create -f environment.yml
 ```

 ## Quick start for the pipeline

+**Just need clone and copy this package to your destination path.**

 In the directory **pipeline** of the package, there are pipeline file **Population.pipeline.py** and the config file **Population.pipeline.yaml**.